 Where to Start

 Knowing where to start searching for hearing aids can be frightening – especially with all the options available and with all the complicated terms.
+Many often wonder which hearing aid is right for me.
 Below is a general guide for choosing your hearing aids.
 Before making a decision, contact a hearing care professional (HCP).
 HCPs perform tests and learn about your lifestyle so they can cater to your needs and choose the right hearing aid for you.

 How They Look

 People often reject hearing aids because they worry about the aesthetic of the devices and their physical appearance.
 However, hearing aids now come in various sizes, shapes, and styles to provide different options to consumers.
 There are several low-profile options that are sleek and barely noticeable.
 Although hearing aids are made of the same basic components, their price range is broad due to the varying quality of the components, the features of the device, and the ways the device sits in your ear.
+These can include a variety of devices including over the counter hearing aids.
 Below are some common hearing aid styles.

 Behind the Ear (BTE) — BTE hearing aids are more traditional than the other styles.
 BTEs hook behind the ear and place a tube inside the canal that transmits the sound.
 BTEs are suitable for people with almost any degree of hearing loss.
 Some BTEs may be more susceptible to picking up wind noise than other styles.
 Although BTEs are larger, they are capable of more amplification.